 - A Fleet cannot contain any paths that would create a loop.

-- A Fleet must contain two or more Vessels that are all connected together by a path.
-If you want to have a set of Vessels that aren't connected to the larger group, you will need to create a different Fleet.
+- If you want to have a set of Vessels that aren't connected to the larger group, you will need to create a different Fleet.

 - You are currently unable to kick off a Fleet starting anywhere in the middle, although you can kick off individual Vessels at will.
 This prevention is in place because we delete data as soon as a Fleet has finished running, whether it was successful or not.
 If you ran a Vessel starting from the middle and it relied on data created upstream, it would be unable to find that data and immediately fail.